Vail Mountain "Insider"

 Notes about certain chair lifts:

-Chair #4 - Mountain Top Express is recognized as being literally the busiest lift in the world.
+Chair #4 - Mountain Top Express is recognized as being literally one of the busiest lifts in the world.
 Avoid it when you can possibly do so.
 Early mornings, during the lunch hour, and sometimes between 1:30-2:30 in the afternoon are generally the least crowded periods.
+The six pack conversion helps a lot.

-Chair #5 - Back Bowls Lift gets impossibly crowded on powder days.
-Ski it very early in the morning.
-When the masses arrive, head up Chair #17 to the ridge above China Bowl.
+Chair #5 - Back Bowls Lift (Good News!
+It's upgraded to a high speed detachable quad for the 2010/11 season).
+When the masses arrive at Chair 5, head up Chair #17 to the ridge above China Bowl.
 From there you can cycle #17 until it gets too crowded, and then head out to Blue Sky Basin or to the China Bowl lift.
 The object on powder days is to ski Sun Up & Sun Down bowls early - then keep moving further & further East to stay ahead of the traffic.

 Chair #26 - Pride Lift is probably the least utilized - or populated - lift on the hill.
 Admittedly it only serves cruiser runs, but if you want maximum time on the snow and minimal time in the lines, this is the one to choose.